What do they Mean by Traditional Values?

 spouse, family and children, and so forth.

-Such values were the ethics of our national heritage, which
+Such values were the ethics of our Judeo-Christian heritage, largely based on the Bible and the ten commandments, which

 civilized our population and instilled character and maturity.
 People learned how to

 behave, to have manners, good morals, to be honest, unselfish, generous and considerate of

 others.
 They were taught the benefits of discipline, hard work, and responsibility.
 They

 were given good role models of how to be loving and kind to their spouse, encouraging and

 supportive to their children.
 This was the sort of thing which caused marriages to last,

 families to succeed, and which made our nation strong and free.

 II.
 Thou shalt not take the name of the Lord thy God in vain.

 III.
 Thou shalt not make unto thee any graven image.